PrasannaAdiga/tech-notes/golang/03_struct.md

 - We can use the struct literal form to initialize a value from a struct type.
 - The dot (.) operator allows us to access individual field values.
 - We can create anonymous structs.
+- Structs are copied by value hence it can be comparable with other struct.

 ```
 package main